patrickfrey/mewa/doc/faq.md

 ### How to implement lambdas?

-In the example **language1**, lambdas are declared as types with an AST node and a list of parameter names attached.
+In the example **language1**, lambdas are declared as types with an _AST_ node and a list of parameter names attached.
 Such a lambda type can be passed as argument when instantiating a generic.
 The following happens when a lambda is applied:

  1. For each instance of the lambda a context-type is created and the parameters with their name and this context-type.
-    * Each parameter with a constructor is defiend with ```typedb:def_type``` with this constructor.
+    * Each parameter with a constructor is defined with ```typedb:def_type``` with this constructor.
 A reduction is defined from this type to the passed parameter type.
-    * Each parameter without a constructor is defiend with ```typedb:def_type_as``` as alias of the passed parameter type.
+    * Each parameter without a constructor is defined with ```typedb:def_type_as``` as alias of the passed parameter type.
-    The parameter types are defined in the scope of the AST node of the lambda.
+    The parameter types are defined in the scope of the _AST_ node of the lambda.
- 2. The AST node of the lambda is traversed with the context-type of the lambda in the set of context-types.
+ 2. The _AST_ node of the lambda is traversed with the context-type of the lambda in the set of context-types.
  3. The resulting constructor is returned as result of the traversal of the the lambda instance

 Because of the multiple uses of the same scope as in generics, lambdas have to define free variables with a context-type created for each instance.
 As for generics, a context-type with the name prefix "local " is defined and used instead of 0 for local type definitions.
-This ensures that local definitions from different AST node traversals are separated from each other.
+This ensures that local definitions from different _AST_ node traversals are separated from each other.

 <a name="cLibraryCalls"/>